-Anyone who is getting married should consider entering into a prenuptial agreement, even if both spouses have similar income and financials.
+Anyone who is getting married should consider entering into a prenuptial agreement, even if both spouses have similar incomes and financials.
 This is because prenuptial agreements encompass more than just finances.
-They can include behaviors as contingency as well as division of property or wealth.
+They can include behaviors as a contingency as well as the division of property or wealth.

 Women should also take the initiative to have a prenuptial agreement drawn up before marriage because they are often the spouse who gets the “short end of the stick” so to speak.
-This is partial because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
+This is partly because men have been the more traditional breadwinners but also because of stereotypes about women’s motives when entering a marriage.
 By having the initiative to draw up a prenuptial agreement on her own terms, a woman can help ensure that her future is secure.

 What Is in a Prenuptial Agreement?

 Every state has different laws governing what can or cannot be contractually agreed to in a prenuptial agreement.
 That being said, there are some general topics and agreements that can be made across the board.
 For example, a prenuptial agreement may: